Ecdosis/psef-tool/README.md

-NNAAMMEE
+NAME
        pdef‐tool ‐ uploads or downloads a digital scholarly edition

-SSYYNNOOPPSSIISS
+SYNOPSIS
-       UUppllooaaddiinngg:: pdef‐tool <source‐folder>
+       Uploading: pdef‐tool <source‐folder>

-       DDoowwnnllooaaddiinngg::
+       Downloading:

-       ‐‐hh <<hhoosstt>> the url for download (defaults to http://localhost:8080/)
+       ‐h <host> the url for download (defaults to http://localhost:8080/)

-       ‐‐ff  <<ffoorrmmaattss>> a comma‐separated list of TEXT,XML,MVD,MIXED (defaults to
+       ‐f <formats> a comma‐separated list of TEXT,XML,MVD,MIXED (defaults to MVD)
-       MVD)

-       ‐‐dd <<ddoocciidd>> the  prefix  of  a  docid  as  a  regular  expression,  e.g. english/poetry.* (defaults to ".*")
+       ‐‐d <docid> the  prefix  of  a  docid  as  a  regular  expression,  e.g. english/poetry.* (defaults to ".*")

-       ‐‐nn <<nnaammee>> the name of the archive to download (defaults to archive)
+       ‐n <name> the name of the archive to download (defaults to archive)

-       ‐‐zz  <<zziipp‐‐ttyyppee>>  specifies the type of zip archive, either tar_gz or zip (defaults to tar_gz)
+       ‐z  <zip-type>  specifies the type of zip archive, either tar_gz or zip (defaults to tar_gz)

-       ‐‐rr download required corforms and all configs on server
+       ‐r download required corforms and all configs on server

-DDEESSCCRRIIPPTTIIOONN
+DESCRIPTION
-       ppddeeff‐‐ttooooll is used to upload  or  download  digital  scholarly  editions using  the  PDEF (portable digital edition format).
+       pdef‐tool is used to upload  or  download  digital  scholarly  editions using  the  PDEF (portable digital edition format).
 A PDEF archive is a specially formatted collection of nested folders and files.